Check out Ikuma Horishima's interview video and recent results and skating ahead of the Beijing Olympics | Freestyle Skiing/Moguls | Athlete Profile

 Although he was highly expected to win a medal at the PyeongChang Olympics, he ended up in disappointing 11th place after an unexpected fall.
 He is eager to get revenge and is currently performing well in the 2021-22 Olympic year.
 He has won three of the seven World Cup races.
 He has consistently shown consistent skating, always standing on the podium, and even won the World Cup just before the Olympics.
 With his outstanding presence, he leads the Japan Mogul Team as the ace, and is considered a strong contender for a gold medal at the Beijing Olympics

-☟By the way, this is Horishima Yukima's Instagram.
-He has a winning smile even at the competition just before the Beijing Olympics.
-He's in top form heading into the Olympics.
+☟By the way, this is Ikuma Horishima's Instagram account.
+He's smiling with a victory even in a tournament held just before the Beijing Olympics.
+He's heading into the Olympics in top form.

 @ikuma1211